Located in a gorgeous mansion, the Eliot Hotel offers non-stop luxury on Boston's Commonwealth Avenue in the fashionable Back Bay neighborhood.

 Marble bathrooms and flat screen TVs add to the comfort in this favorite among Boston luxury hotels.

-Although the Eliot doesn't have a fitness room, they do provide you with complementary usage of nearby Boston Sports Club, which is also quite a nice place . . . and that's quite an understatement!
+Although the Eliot doesn't have a fitness room, they do provide you with complementary usage of a nearby fitness club.

 You'll love the Eliot Hotel's impeccable service.
 Everyone who works in this Boston boutique hotel makes sure you feel at home.

 And Boston visitors who have stayed at least once at the Eliot Hotel Boston think of it as their home away from home.